 The 2016-17 season saw the Lady Flames earn their third straight conference runner-up finish.
 Alicia Finnigan and Prudence Rooker both recorded three podium finishes at the CCSA Championships.
 Freshman Brittany Weiss became the third Lady Flame to be named the Most Outstanding Freshman of the CCSA Meet.
 Finnigan went on to break the CCSA record in the 200 fly before making her first career appearance in the NCAA Division I Women's Swimming & Diving Championships.
 In 2015-16, the Lady Flames earned their highest national rankings to date, listed 26th in the CollegeSwimming.com Team Rankings and No. 4 in the CollegeSwimming.com Mid-Major Rankings on Oct.
 6. After defeating TCU, Liberty has defeated a team from each Power Five conference at least once.

 In just the fourth year in program history, Shellenberger coached the Lady Flames to the 2014 CCSA Championship title, holding off five-time defending champion Florida Gulf Coast, 732.5 to 718.5.
 During the 2014 conference meet, the Lady Flames recorded 18 podium finishes, nine B cuts, one A cut (200 medley relay), six CCSA records, six meet records and 16 program records.
 During the 2013-14 season, Liberty was ranked as highly as 13th in the College Swimming.com Mid-Major Ranking, while making it to 48th in the Endless Pools/CollegeSwimming.com National Rankings.
 Liberty placed 43rd at the 2014 NCAA Division I Women's Swimming & Diving National Championships, making its third straight NCAA nationals appearance.
 Sophomore Jess Reinhardt became Liberty's highest-placing individual at nationals, finishing 10th in the 100 fly in a CCSA-record time of 51.72.
 Shellenberger has earned two CCSA Swimming Coach of the Year honors, including 2012 (conference runner-up finish) and 2014 (conference championship).
 Liberty posted its second runner-up finish in a row, taking second place at the 2013 CCSA Swimming & Diving Championships.
 The Lady Flames earned their first national ranking in program history during the 2012-13 season, being ranked No. 37 in the Endless Pools/CollegeSwimming.com Top 25.
 During Liberty's second year as a program, the team earned its first All-America honor, as Brye Ravettine placed 13th in the 50 free at the 2012 NCAA Division I Swimming and Diving Championships.
 Ravettine was also named 2012 CCSA Swimmer of the Year and Swimmer of the Meet.
 Ravettine was listed on the Mid-Major All-America list by CollegeSwimming.com during 2011 and 2012, while Cori Gary was named to the honorable mention team in 2012.
 In addition, the 2011-12 recruiting class received mention on CollegeSwimming.com.
 The Lady Flames have also competed on the national stage, including USA Swimming Nationals and Winter Nationals, in addition to the Olympic Trials.
 Ravettine placed 17th in the 50-meter free at the 2011 USA Swimming Winter National Championships, qualifying her for the 2012 U.S. Olympic Team Trials.
 Ravettine, Laura Day and Reinhardt all competed in Olympic Trials during 2012.
 Emilie Kaufman and Day qualified for finals in the 100-meter breaststroke at the 2013 U.S. Open, with Kaufman taking 13th place overall.
-Finnigan tied for 10th in the 200-meter butterfly at the 2017 Phillips 66 Championships.
+Finnigan tied for 10th in the 200-meter butterfly at the 2017 Phillips 66 Championships while finishing 10th in the 200 fly at the 2018 Phillips 66 Nationals.
 Prior to joining the Liberty staff, Shellenberger served as an assistant coach on Penn State's men's and women's swimming and diving coaching staff.
 During his three-year stint with the Nittany Lions, Shellenberger worked primarily with Penn State's male and female sprinters.

 While at Penn State, Shellenberger instructed 15 NCAA qualifiers, 13 school record holders, eight NCAA All-America honorable-mention performers, two Olympic Trials finalists, two NCAA All-Americans and the Nittany Lions' first-ever individual national champion (Pat Schirk/2008 national champion in the men's 200 backstroke).